Project60/org.project60.banking/docs/index.md

 modeled with CiviBanking, and also be set up to process automatically.
 However, configuring CiviBanking for a specific scenario is not an easy task and involves writing JSON code.

-!!! note
-    This documentation has been created with CiviCRM 5.6.0 in Drupal 7 with CiviBanking 0.7.